X

 • Total loan cost or total points and fees

-• Prepayment penalty term
+• Prepayment penalty term, if any

 • Manufactured home secured property type